-- 1. Successfully complete FPSB's education modules for: - Risk Management - o Estate Planning - 2.
-Pass the FPSB Risk and Estate Planning Specialist exam, which aligns to the topics identified in the FPSB Risk and Estate Planning Specialist Competency Profile (Appendix A): - 3.
-Successfully complete the FPSB Ltd. Ethics Course - 4.
-Complete your certification application, which includes your agreement to comply with FPSB Ltd.'s Code of Ethics and payment of an annual certification fee
+- 1. Successfully complete the FPSB Ltd. Ethics Course. - 2.
+Successfully complete FPSB's education modules for: - Risk Management - Estate Planning - Pass the FPSB Risk and Estate Planning Specialist exam, which aligns to the topics identified in the FPSB Risk and Estate Planning Specialist Competency Profile (Appendix A): - 4.
+Complete your certification application, which includes your agreement to comply with FPSB Ltd.'s Code of Ethics and payment of an annual certification fee.